OSPAMOX 500mg/5ml gran 100ml

 - you have kidney problems

-- you do not urinate regularly.
+- you are not urinating regularly.

 If you are not sure if any of the above applies to you, talk to your doctor or pharmacist before taking Ospamox.